Who should you choose to execute your estate?

-When selecting a personal representative, consider the role's many responsibilities.
+When selecting a personal representative to carry out the terms of your will, consider the role's many responsibilities.

 Selecting a personal representative for your estate, also known as an executor, is no easy task.
 While it’s an honor to be chosen as an executor, it’s also a demanding commitment consisting of more than two dozen responsibilities and liabilities.
 For instance, an executor can be held personally liable for improperly spending estate or trust assets or for allowing insurance coverage on the assets to lapse.

-- Ban biases.
+Ban biases.
 Your first choice for an executor may be a family member or friend.
 Keep in mind, however, that the person you choose should be able to act in an impartial way.
-If the beneficiaries of your estate believe that your executor has ulterior motives and don’t consider them a neutral party, it can cause unnecessary tensions and legal battles.
+If the beneficiaries of your estate believe that your executor has ulterior motives and harbors bias (or can’t be impartial), it can cause unnecessary tensions and legal battles.

 Set yourself and your executor up for success